Can't please everyone: Trump energy policy riles competing sectors

 The American Petroleum Institute, which represents major U.S. oil and gas companies, wrote that the plan “upsets the very foundations of the competitive wholesale electricity markets.”

-Michael Steel, a spokesman for the Affordable Energy Coalition, which has oil major BP as a member, called the proposal an unfair subsidy.
+Michael Steel, a spokesman for the Affordable Energy Coalition, which has oil major BP (BP.L) as a member, called the proposal an unfair subsidy.

 “The Department of Energy is trying to pick winners and losers in a way that will raise costs for consumers by billions of dollars,” Steel said.